 Why Backup your System Drive with a Cloning Program?

-This involves finding current drivers for your hardware, service packs & updates for your operating system (.. all of which takes a TIME).
+This involves finding current drivers for your hardware, service packs & updates for your operating system (.. all of which takes TIME).

-Then you'll have to install & configure all your programs.
-This may involve digging up lengthy serial numbers or placing calls to companies that sold your the software.
-This process is not only time-consuming & tedious, but mind-numbingly boring.
-In other words » it suks.
+Then you'll have to re-install & re-configure all your programs.
+This may involve digging up lengthy serial numbers or placing calls to the companies that sold you the software.
+I can almost hear the 'hold' music now.

 This is why having a backup image on hand brings » peace-of-mind .. a side-benefit (to saving time) and another reason to embrace Cloning technology.
 Being prepared for disasters may even help you sleep better.